 \begin{itemize}

-\item \textbf{Camera position based scene partition}: We project the camera centers onto the ground and divide the scene into $m\times n$ cells, ensuring that each cell contains the same number of cameras. \item \textbf{Location based point selection}: We expand the boundaries of each cell by a preset ratio, project the point cloud onto the ground plane, and select the points within the boundaries as the data for the current partition. \item \textbf{Visibility based camera selection}: The visibility of the j-th cell to the i-th view is defined as $\Omega_{ij}$ / $\Omega_{i}$, where $\Omega_{i}$ refers to the image area corresponding to the i-th view, $\Omega_{ij}$ refers to the projected area of the j-th cell's bounding box in the i-th view.
-If the visibility exceeds a threshold, the i-th camera will be chosen for the current cell.
+\item \textbf{Camera position based scene partition}: Camera centers are projected onto the ground plane, and the scene is divided into $m \times n$ cells, ensuring an equal number of cameras per cell. \item \textbf{Location based point selection}: The boundaries of each cell are expanded by a predefined ratio.
+The point cloud is projected onto the ground plane, and points within the expanded boundaries are selected as the input data for the current partition. \item \textbf{Visibility based camera selection}: The visibility of the $j$-th cell to the $i$-th view is defined as $\Omega_{ij}$ / $\Omega_{i}$, where $\Omega_{i}$ denotes the image area of the $i$-th view and $\Omega_{ij}$ represents the projected area of the $j$-th cell's bounding box in the $i$-th view.
+If the visibility exceeds a threshold, the $i$-th camera will be chosen for the current cell.
 Subsequently, the points covered by the i-th camera will be included in the cell.

 \end{itemize} The strategy of block-wise parallel training significantly reduces training time and mitigates the issue of insufficient GPU memory.
-For the same reason, we adopt batch rasterization to obtain the orthographic panorama with resolution comparable to the original images.
-The resolution of the generated image is adjustable which depends on the size of the view volume we set.
+To further address memory limitations, we adopt batch rasterization to generate orthographic panoramas with resolutions comparable to the input images.
+The output resolution is adjustable, depending on the size of the defined view volume.